bluemelov1/KomplRechnernetze/README.md

 This involves an iterative algorithm that scans for matches from the mapping file within the VyOS data.
 The algorithm supports two types of placeholders.
 The first type, $X (where X is any positive integer starting from 0), stores the value of the VyOS configuration at that place in a list indexed correspondingly, which later supplement the Nix path.
 The second type involves the use of regular expressions.
 Here, the algorithm compares the value from the VyOS configuration at that place with the regex.
 If a match is found, the algorithm continues comparing the paths from VyOS with the mapping path until it verifies a full match.
 The use of regular expressions also allows for group matches with round brackets.
 These groups are added separately to the list of stored values and can be utilized within the NixOS configuration path of the mapping.
 For each match, the configuration is immediately translated and stored in the NixOS configuration.

 The postprocessor, is designed to handle special configuration files for the use cases DHCP and BGP.
-These configurations, while included in the configuration.nix file, follow a different syntax and require special considerations during creation.
+When the postprocessor detects a configuration syntax for any of the services, it initiates a special treatment.
+These configurations, despite included in the configuration.nix file, follow a different syntax and require special considerations during creation.
 The mapping for these transformers is integrated into the code and relies on templates equipped with placeholders.
 These templates are stored in the following dictionaries in this repository: '/bgpTemplates' and '/dhcpTemplates'.
 When information is detected, it is immediately injected into the template.
 To guarantee a functioning syntax for the services, all lines lacking values are removed at the end of the process.
 Similar to the main transformer, these templates require a functional VyOS configuration.

 The reason why we splittet these cases from the mainprocessor are the different mapping language requirements for these configurations.
 For instance, unlike pure Nix config syntax, DHCP and BGP syntax can contain repeated sections requiring unique mapping treatment and programming logic like loops in a mapping language.
 Furthermore the needed values for DHCP need to change the representation style of the subnet mask from '/24' to '255.255.255.0' or calculate a broadcast address from the given network address and the subnet mask.

 After all the processing stages, the main file combines all the configurations into a single string and exports it to the 'configuration.nix'.